J-1 Visa Investment Banker Jobs

 Confirm the two-year home residency requirement upfront

-Investment banking J-1 participants from certain countries, or those funded by their home government, may be subject to a two-year home residency requirement before applying for H-1B or a green card.
+Investment banking J-1 participants from certain countries, or those funded by their home government, may be subject to a two-year home residency requirement before applying for H-1B visa or a green card.
 Confirm your status with your designated sponsor before signing any offer.

 Understand the 18-month Trainee cap before negotiating duration